tprasadtp/ubuntu-post-install/docs/faq/others.md

 ## To-Do

 - [ ] Gsettings
+- [ ] Replace stupid bash parser with parser written in Go
 - [ ] Nod Modules & Ruby Gem installations
 - [ ] Option to upload log file to pastebin
 - [ ] Send a notification (Slack?
 Hipchat?
 Hangouts Chat?) after tasks are complete.
 Helpful if you are using ssh.